It’s time to hit that reset button + focus on the new week (and month) ahead.

 Time to dance around on that bike!
 My favorite jumps!

 I call this move “My Dance Party”.
 You are lifting up to position 2, then bring it out to position 3, then back to position 2, and hit that saddle.
 You can change-up the counts in each.
 For this song, I used 2-counts before switching to next position.
 You want to be a moderate resistance + pace, 5 or 6 on my scale.

 The kicker here was to maintain the jump for the entire song.
 Really focusing on the core + keeping perfect form.

-Give it a try + tell me know you like it!
+Give it a try + tell me how you like it!

 Candy – Dillon Francis, Snappy Jit

 You are working that flat (3 or 4 resistance) strong for 20 seconds then recovering for 10 seconds.
 Repeat to hit 8 rounds or until end of the song.